druidsareus/entralinked-proxmox-server/README.md

 - [X] Add tut to readme
 - [ ] Upload sanitized vm image
 - [ ] Link server with home assitant
-- [ ] Start the process of turning this into a docker image
+- [ ] Start the process of turning this work into a docker image
 - [ ] Add additional ideas of how users could integrate

 # Initial setup: